 Formal Complaints Process

-If we have not been able to resolve your complaint within 3 working days we will acknowledge receipt of the complaint in writing within 5 working days, confirming our understanding of the complaint and enclosing a copy of the complaints procedure.
+If we have not been able to resolve your complaint within 3 working days we will acknowledge receipt of the complaint in writing within 5 working days, confirming our understanding of the complaint and enclosing a copy of the complaints handling procedure.
 We will investigate the complaint and determine the outcome.
 If the complaint is upheld, this investigation will also determine what, if any, redress is appropriate.

 Once the investigation has been completed and an outcome is determined, we will issue a Final Resolution Letter confirming:

 If the investigation has not been completed within 28 days (4 weeks) we will send a 4-week Holding Letter advising what progress has been made and any indication of when the matter will be resolved.

-Alternative Dispute Resolution (ADR)
+4. Alternative Dispute Resolution (ADR)

-Ireland Financial Services and Pensions Ombudsman|
+|Ireland||Financial Services and Pensions Ombudsman|

-Information rights complaints
+5. Information rights complaints